dndworld/dndworld.github.io/faq/index.md

 ## Ring a bell for help!

-React with a 🔔 in following circumstances:
+React with a 🔔 `:bell:` in the following circumstances:

 - React to your own question if it got buried in the FAQ section (Questions below yours have already been answered AND it has been at least 10 minutes since the last staff activity in that channel)